fastify/point-of-view/README.md

 ## Note

-By default views are served with the mime type `text/html`, with the charset specified in options.
+By default, views are served with the mime type `text/html`, with the charset specified in options.
 You can specify a different `Content-Type` header using `reply.type`.

-## Acknowledgements
+## Acknowledgments

 This project is kindly sponsored by: